Uttoxeter: Education

 Uttoxeter has a three-tier schooling system: several first schools, three middle schools (Oldfields Hall Middle School, Windsor Park Middle School and Ryecroft Middle School, Rocester) and a high school.
 All three middle schools were rated Good by Ofsted in 2015–2016.
 The high school was named as one of the top 10 per cent of schools nationally for Progress at GCSE in 2015.
 Thomas Alleyne's, has over 1,100 pupils, an astroturf football pitch, swimming pool, gymnasium and several grass football pitches.
 It is the only high school in Staffordshire to offer a school farm.
 It includes a sixth form centre, and is one of three schools founded by the 16th-century priest Thomas Alleyne.

 Before this educational structure, the town had a selective secondary and grammar-school system consisting of Windsor Park Boys' School, Oldfields Girls' School and Alleyne's Grammar School.

 The University of Derby and Staffordshire University (Stoke-on-Trent and Stafford) are the closest higher education institutions.

 Sport

 Uttoxeter is the home town of Olympic gold medal-winning swimming star Adam Peaty, world record holder for the 50m and 100m breast stroke.
 In January 2015 he opened the redeveloped Uttoxeter Leisure Centre, which now houses the Adam Peaty swimming pool.

 Uttoxeter Cricket Club was formed in 1907.
 The club played at the Racecourse for 65 years before moving to the disused Marchington Cricket Club in 2019.

 Uttoxeter Racecourse, a short walk from the town centre, is home to the annual Midlands Grand National horse race.

 Uttoxeter Rugby Club was formed in 1982, when JCB Rugby club began to play at Oldfields sport and social club in Uttoxeter, establishing the first rugby side in a town traditionally associated with association football.
-In those days there was no league structure in place nationally and so Uttoxeter played friendly fixtures and developed rivalries with other local sides such as Cannock and Rugeley, which have lasted over the last 30 years.